-Is it normal to lose your appetite during pregnancy?
+Is it normal for my appetite to change during pregnancy?

-Research shows that around 6 in 10 women experience a food aversion while pregnant.
+Food aversions are common, and around 6 in 10 people experience a food aversion while pregnant.

 When are food aversions likely to start and end?

-Low appetite resulting from generalised nausea can take hold at any time of day (it's not necessarily 'morning sickness') and tends to peak between week 6 and week 14 of pregnancy.
-Food aversions are more likely to come and go, but generally settle down as the pregnancy progresses.
+You can experience food aversions resulting from generalised nausea (also known as 'morning sickness') at any time of day, and it tends to peak between week 6 and week 14 of pregnancy.

-For this reason, if you've gone off a particular food that is important for your diet, you can always check back in a couple of weeks and your aversion may have passed.
-On the other hand, if your nausea is preventing you from getting enough nutrition, or if you are vomiting and not able to keep fluids down or if you are losing weight, it's time to see your doctor.
+For this reason, if you've gone off certain foods that are important for your diet, you can try again later in your pregnancy to see if the aversion has passed.
+If your nausea prevents you from getting enough nutrition, or you are vomiting, not able to keep food or fluids down or losing weight, it's time to see your doctor.

 What food aversions are common?